The Falls of St. Anthony

 The Falls of St. Anthony is an 1880 oil landscape painting by the Hudson River School artist Albert Bierstadt.

+Saint Anthony Falls, located on the Mississippi River next to what is now downtown Minneapolis, Minnesota, was the only major waterfall on the Mississippi River until its replacement by locks and dams in the early 20th century.
 Rather than depict the falls with the spillway, Bierstadt depicted them as they appeared prior to human interference.
 The painting depicts in its foreground several Native Americans, and a hatted figure with a walking stick, speculated to be Louis Hennepin, discoverer of the falls.